 Published by Anne Hall

 I am the owner of Anne Hall Antique Prints.
-My husband and I sell authentic antique prints via our website and at assorted events in New England.
-I sell rare old engravings and lithographs produced from the 1580's through 1926.
-My love is nature, the natural world, and the historic documentation of it.
-I am the daughter of William Hall, owner of Prints Old and Rare, Pacifica, CA. Fortunately, I grew up in the summers on Mackinac Island and have visited historic towns, rare print shops and galleries of all sorts hunting for business.
+My husband, Mark and I sell authentic antique prints on our website and at assorted shows and events around New England.
+We deal in paper antiques only.
+Our rare old engravings and lithographs produced from the 1580's through the 1920's.
+Many are hand colored.
+My love is nature and the natural world and the historic documentation of it.
+I am the daughter of William Hall, owner of Maps Old and Rare, Pacifica, CA and Kathleen Manning of Prints Old and Rare and Manning's Books and Prints.
 View more posts